linzhi2013/MitoZ/version_2.3/README.md

 2. filter out the mitochondrial reads by mapping reads against mitogenomes of closely-related species (if any). provide such reads (a smaller volume of data) to MitoZ.

+**Warning**:
+Use too many threads (e.g. > 16) can be problematic, the assembly step can get stuck and seems never finished.

 # 3. Get started

 MitoZ includes multiple modules, including `all`, `all2`, `filter`, `assemble`, `findmitoscaf`, `annotate` and `visualize`.